-The enlarged Advisory Board is split into a number of smaller committees, each of which has assigned to it research proposals falling within certain fields.
-This plan of committee assignment reduces considerably the number of proposals requiring intensive study by the Advisory Board as a whole and facilitates the administration of the program.
+The PRF Committee is split into a number of science panels, each having responsibility for research proposals falling within specific science and engineering disciplines.
+This reduces the number of proposals requiring intensive study by the PRF Committee as a whole and facilitates the administration of the program.